ruwaa-mohamed/UTK-ISAAC-Tutorial/README.md

 ```
 Dtn stands for "data transfer node" and OIT prefers you use this node to transfer files, rather than the login node.
 More information about this can be found [at this link](https://oit.utk.edu/hpsc/isaac-open-enclave-new-kpb/data-transfer-new-cluster-kpb-2/).

 `scp` commands must be run from a linux terminal while *not* logged into the server.
 If you are already on ISAAC, the `scp` command will not be able to use the local path.
-You can run multiple Linux terminals at once to allow transfering local files while being logged into ISAAC on another terminal.
+You can run multiple Linux terminals at once to allow transferring local files while being logged into ISAAC on another terminal.

 Additionally, this will prompt you for your password, since `scp` needs to log into ISAAC to copy the file.